-Students reported their pre-curriculum and post-curriculum knowledge across the following topics via a 5-point Likert-scale from 1=novice to 5=expert: Types of patients and cases a urologist manages, practice options, type of surgeries and equipment a urologist uses, Foley catheter placement, pelvic examination, and information about the OSU Department of Urology.
+Students reported their pre-curriculum and post-curriculum knowledge across the following topics via a fivepoint Likert-scale from I=novice to 5=expert: types of patients and cases a urologist manages; practice options; type of surgeries and equipment a urologist uses; Foley catheter placement; pelvic examination; and information about the OSU Department of Urology.
 Results appear in Figure 1.
 Students reported low knowledge prior to participation in the curriculum (p<0.001) and significant gains in knowledge across these topics and skills following participation (p<0.001).
-Regression modeling on a cumulative 'Gains' score (average 'post' metrics minus average 'pre' metrics) indicated no significant impact of any demographic or descriptive variables (Model: R^2 =0.728 p=0.061).
+Regression modeling on a cumulative 'gains' score (average post metrics minus average pre metrics) indicated no significant impact of any demographic or descriptive variables (model: $R^2=0.728$ , p=0.061).